HasanMajdi/Unit3-HasanMajdi/TELOS.md

 The operations are welling to support the project and they asked for us to develop it.

 **S - Scheduling -** Can the project be done in time?
+Yes, the developer is able to handle the project on the time required.